Stop frame animation as a therapeutic communication tool.

-Zoe Flynn and Bo Chapman of Salmagundi Films will demonstrate the therapeutic benefits of stop frame animation and explain why it is an especially empowering activity for people with cognitive impairment.
+Zoe Flynn and Bo Chapman of Salmagundi Films demonstrated the therapeutic benefits of stop frame animation and explained why it is an especially empowering activity for people with cognitive impairment.
 They presented several film clips made with people living with dementia.

 In their most recent project with Housing 21 Research and Development, staff training and family involvement was an intrinsic component.
 A comprehensive evaluation of the impact of Frames of Mind® revealed significant positive outcomes for all participants - residents, staff and family carers - in terms of communication, empowerment, well being, cognitive abilities, relationships and person-centred care.

-Bo and Zoe invite discussion about other potential environments where Frames Of Mind® could be applied.
+Bo and Zoe invited discussion about other potential environments where Frames Of Mind® could be applied.